Dr. Stefan Kreuzer, MD

 Orthopaedic Sugeon / Principal Investigator

-As a Board-Certified and Fellowship-Trained Joint Replacement Surgeon, Stefan Kreuzer, MD, has pioneered the development in Minimally Invasive and Computer Assisted hip and knee replacement surgery.
+As a board-certified and fellowship-trained joint replacement surgeon, Stefan Kreuzer, MD, has pioneered the development in Minimally-Invasive and Computer-Assisted hip and knee replacement surgery.
 He is actively involved in training and has been invited to lecture and demonstrate his surgical techniques for surgeons throughout the United States, Asia and Europe.
-Dr. Kreuzer is currently on multiple design teams for the development of the next generation of knee and hip implants, and has devoted his career to improving the quality of life for the patient in need of joint replacement surgery with many Research and Academic interests in addition to his clinical practice.
+Dr. Kreuzer is currently on multiple design teams for the development of the next generation of knee and hip implants, and acts as consultant to many device companies to assist them with further advancing care for patients.
+With many research and academic interests in addition to his clinical practice, he has devoted his career to improving the quality-of-life for the patient in need of joint replacement surgery.

-He also serves on several medical advisory boards; he is a Board member of ISTA and the Chairman of the Masters Course on Anterior Hip Replacement Surgery with ICJR.
+He also serves on several medical advisory boards, most notably as a board member of ISTA and as the chairman of the Masters Course on Anterior Hip Replacement Surgery with ICJR in Houston.

 A native of Switzerland, Dr. Kreuzer moved to the United States in 1983.
-He graduated from medical school at the University of Texas in San Antonio in 1995, and went to Galveston, Texas for his orthopedic residency.
-He then completed a Fellowship in Adult Joint Reconstruction at the Baylor College of Medicine in Houston, Texas in 2001.
-Currently he is a Faculty member with the University of Texas Physicians in Houston, Texas.
+He graduated from medical school at the University of Texas in San Antonio in 1995, and completed his orthopedic surgery residency at the University of Texas Medical Branch in Galveston, Texas.
+He then undertook a fellowship in Adult Joint Reconstruction at the Baylor College of Medicine in Houston, Texas in 2001.

 To know more about Stefan W. Kreuzer click here.